Wedding Duties: Maid of Honour’s Responsibilities

 3. Plan the Kitchen Tea and Bachelorette Party

 It is the responsibility of the Maid of Honour to plan and host the Kitchen Tea and Bachelorette Party.
 You can include the Bridesmaids in with the planning to create a bonding experience between the girls.
-We have some great Unique Kitchen Tea Ideas and a very informative article on How to Plan a Kitchen Tea.
 This is a fun task that also takes a little bit of creativity from your side!
 Is your friend the type who wants a rowdy party or is she more of a classic tea-party bride?
 For either option there lots of tips available to help you plan.

 4. Take Note